How 'sticky bombs' could impact Kashmir insurgency | DW | 02.03.2021

 "They don't look locally made; they have been manufactured by some arms-producing company," the official said.

-Mukesh Singh, Jammu's inspector general of police, told DW that the experts are analyzing whether these are the same explosive devices that are being used by the Taliban in Afghanistan.
+Mukesh Singh, inspector general of police in Jammu, told DW that experts are analyzing whether these are the same explosive devices being used by the Taliban in Afghanistan.
 "We are awaiting a forensic report.
 Right now, we can't say where they came from," Singh told DW.

-Kashmir is the world's most militarized zone, and more than half a million Indian troops have been stationed in the region since 1989, when a violent pro-independence insurgency erupted here.
-They are accused of carrying out gross human rights abuses against civilians.
+Kashmir is the world's most militarized zone and more than half a million Indian troops have remained stationed in the region since 1989 — when a violent pro-independence insurgency erupted.
+The troops are accused of carrying out gross human rights abuses against civilians.

-Military and paramilitary convoys patrol across the region, which raises concern that potential sticky bomb attacks on security forces could also hurt civilians.
+Military and paramilitary convoys patrol the region and that raises concerns that potential sticky bomb attacks on security forces could also hurt civilians.

-Security officials say they are aware of the MIEDs threat to the civilian population.
+Security officials say they are aware of the threat that MIEDs pose to the civilian population.

 "MIEDs can wreak havoc in Kashmir," a security intelligence officer told DW on condition of anonymity, adding that these bombs could be used for targeted killings.